Pain In Top Of Thigh

 A DVT is a serious cause of pain in top of thigh that requires urgent medical attention

-• Kidney Stones: Large kidney stones can cause referred pain in the upper thigh, along with severe back pain, nausea, and difficulty urinating
+• Kidney Stones: Can refer severe pain to the upper thigh, along with back pain and nausea

-• Cancer: Bone or soft tissue tumors in the thigh or pelvis are rare but can lead to persistent upper thigh pain, swelling, and, in some cases, unexplained weight loss
+• Cancer: Bone or soft tissue tumors are rare but may cause persistent pain, swelling, or unexplained weight loss

 Symptoms associated with pain in the top of the thigh will vary depending on the underlying cause but typically include:

-• Pain & Tenderness: Dull, aching, sharp, or burning pain in top of thigh.
-The pain often worsens with movement or after prolonged inactivity
+• Pain & Tenderness: Dull, aching, sharp, or burning pain in top of thigh

 • Stiffness: and reduced range of motion in the hip and/or knee